-Looming regulatory change – along with sharp increases in energy costs – mean ‘real’ energy efficiency is now paramount and not just obtaining an EPC tick in the box, writes Hedley Jones, Head of ESG Refurbishment and Development.
+Looming regulatory change – along with continued high energy costs – mean ‘real’ energy efficiency is now paramount, and not just obtaining an EPC tick in the box, writes Hedley Jones, Head of ESG Refurbishment and Development.

 Keen to implement ambitious energy efficiency targets for the future in order to meet its commitment to Net Zero emissions by 2050, the government’s 2020 Energy white paper sets out significant milestones for commercial property, several of which are now coming into clear view.

 One key factor is the Minimum Energy Efficiency Standards (MEES) regulations, which have been amended to require an EPC of ‘B’ by 2030, with an interim target to reach an EPC of ‘C’ by 2027 And even before that, from April 2023, existing MEES rules will be extended to make it unlawful for landlords to continue to let commercial property with an EPC rating of ‘F’ or ‘G’.

 For now, government estimates show that around 18% of commercial properties are in the EPC ‘F’ and ‘G’ rating brackets, with 80% to 90% of London’s stock currently rated ‘C’ or below, leaving it open to devaluation by institutional investors in the future.